Simon-Martens/system-setup/licenses/omarchy.md

 LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-NOTE: parts of this software may be derivative or are packaed and distributed under different licenses.
-For more information, view the licenses/ directory.